 To make Mexican Horchata, rice is soaked in water, flavored with cinnamon, and sweetened with sugar.
 It is then ground and strained.
 Milk and condensed milk are added to it to make it rich and creamy.
 Sometimes additional flavors like vanilla or coconut are added to it too.

 Mexican Horchata tastes milky, earthy, and rich with a slight nuttiness and its texture is smooth and creamy.
 It is perfect to make for Cinco De Mayo parties or any get-togethers.

 I read an interesting article on the history of Horchata.
 You too can read it here.

-To make Horchata, you will need rice.
-Use long grain white grain for best flavour.
-I loved going through this article which explained the choice of rice to use in Horchata in detail.
+I loved going through this article which explained the choice of rice to use in this drink in detail.
 You must go through it too.

 Also if possible, try to use Mexican Cinnamon as it gives a very peculiar taste to this dish.
 But if not possible, use the regular one.

-Traditionally, Horchata is a vegan dairy free drink, but I like to add some condensed milk and milk for extra flavour.
+Condensed Milk & Milk – Traditionally, Mexican Horchata is a vegan dairy-free drink, but I like to add some condensed milk and regular milk for extra flavor.

 Although cinnamon has many health benefits, it is recommended to control the intake in pregnancy.
 So you can have a glass or two in a week but I would not suggest having this drink on a regular basis.
 I also suggest consulting your physician regarding this.